peace-for-all/llama4ak/README.md

 ```
 NOTE: by default the model writes a lot of information out into STDERR.
 I filter that out with 2>error.log for you to see later.
 If you want to see all output, remove 2>error.log, just run `python3 main.py`.

+## Notes

+- `llama_cpp_python` library used here supports pulling models [from HuggingFace directly - link to howto](https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#pulling-models-from-hugging-face-hub).
+This allows experiments with other models.